jecolon/ziglyph/README.md

 `Letter`, `Punct`, and `Symbol`.
 The component structs like `Lower` and `Upper` are the lowest level.
 These structs are also auto-generated code from the Unicode Character Database (UCD) files.

+### The Zigstr String Type
+`Zigstr` is a UTF-8 string type that incorporates many of Ziglyph's Unicode processing tools.
+You can learn more in the [Zigstr subdirectory](src/zigstr).

+## Integrating Ziglyph in your Project
 In a `libs` subdirectory under the root of your project, clone this repository via

 ```sh